abadid/cmsc424-spring2018/project3/readme.md

 ## **Part 2: Person.java: Back-end + DB (14 points)**

-You will need to complete the following functions in the Person.java model file that interfaces with the person table in the matchapp database.
+You will need to complete the following methods in the Person.java model file that interfaces with the person table in the matchapp database.
 We have already completed a few of these methods, including the constructors as well as functions that interface with your database remotely and locally.
 You have to complete:

 * **getPeople():** Get a list of all the people in the database.